-- " experiencing friendly and genuine interactions with members of the educator's family (Early Years Learning Framework, pp. 21-26; Framework for School Age Care, pp. 20-24). - educators: - " supporting children's progress through different stages of play, to help them gain confidence in interacting with their peers - " modelling collaborative behaviour through their interactions with children and colleagues, to help children to initiate interactions and join in play and social experiences with their peers - " respectfully and thoughtfully engaging in children's group play and projects - " supporting children to understand or communicate with each other - " planning experiences that encourage children to work together to achieve success - " allocating time for relaxed, unhurried experiences that enable children to collaborate and direct their own learning together - " creating opportunities for peer scaffolding in small and large group play - " asking follow-up questions to extend children's learning in group situations - " promoting a sense of community in the service - " providing opportunities and resources for children to assume leadership roles and direct play experiences with their peers - " acknowledging older children's complex relationships and sensitively intervening in ways that promote social inclusion - " implementing mentoring programs within the service to connect older children with younger children - " providing grouping opportunities related to children's interests how educators learn about children's shared interests and how they use this information to plan further learning opportunities wie. opportunities provided for children to take on leadership roles within the service school age children how educators broaden children's perspectives and encourage an appreciation of diverse views and ideas within the group how educators differentiate the curriculum to engage children in collaborative learning experiences when they differ in knowledge and skills how educators provide opportunities for children to experience a variety of group settings family day care how the service addresses and communicates the role that educators' family members may play in the service. sight A ssessors may sight: sight As the service's policy on interactions with children and behaviour guidance evidence that: the program and routines include regular opportunities for children to engage in social play and collaborative experiences educators identify children's shared interests and use this information to plan further collaborative learning opportunities the program includes collaborative and challenging learning experiences that are responsive to children's interests school age children guidelines about the role of educators' families in the provision of family day care family day care documented plans for children to spend time in group experiences with children of similar ages and other educators.
+- " experiencing friendly and genuine interactions with members of the educator's family (Early Years Learning Framework, pp. 21-26; Framework for School Age Care, pp. 20-24). - educators: - " supporting children's progress through different stages of play, to help them gain confidence in interacting with their peers - " modelling collaborative behaviour through their interactions with children and colleagues, to help children to initiate interactions and join in play and social experiences with their peers - " respectfully and thoughtfully engaging in children's group play and projects - " supporting children to understand or communicate with each other - " planning experiences that encourage children to work together to achieve success - " allocating time for relaxed, unhurried experiences that enable children to collaborate and direct their own learning together - " creating opportunities for peer scaffolding in small and large group play - " asking follow-up questions to extend children's learning in group situations - " promoting a sense of community in the service - " providing opportunities and resources for children to assume leadership roles and direct play experiences with their peers - " acknowledging older children's complex relationships and sensitively intervening in ways that promote social inclusion - " implementing mentoring programs within the service to connect older children with younger children - " providing grouping opportunities related to children's interests uiscuss 8 how educators learn about children's shared interests and how they use this information to plan further learning opportunities (cho, opportunities provided for children to take on leadership roles within the service school age children how educators broaden children's perspectives and encourage an appreciation of diverse views and ideas within the group how educators differentiate the curriculum to engage children in collaborative learning experiences when they differ in knowledge and skills how educators provide opportunities for children to experience a variety of group settings family day care how the service addresses and communicates the role that educators' family members may play in the service. sight A ssessors may sight: Sigiit A SSCSSUIS IIIUY SIGIIL.
+P the service's policy on interactions with children and behaviour guidance Ē EQ the service's policy on interactions with children and behaviour guidance EQ the service's policy on interactions with children and behaviour guidance evidence that: " the program and routines include regular opportunities for children to the service's policy on interactions with children and behaviour guidance evidence that: the program and routines include regular opportunities for children to engage in social play and collaborative experiences educators identify children's shared interests and use this information to ECC School age children the service's policy on interactions with children and behaviour guidance evidence that: the program and routines include regular opportunities for children to engage in social play and collaborative experiences educators identify children's shared interests and use this information to plan further collaborative learning opportunities the program includes collaborative and challenging learning experiences the service's policy on interactions with children and behaviour guidance evidence that: the program and routines include regular opportunities for children to engage in social play and collaborative experiences educators identify children's shared interests and use this information to plan further collaborative learning opportunities the program includes collaborative and challenging learning experiences